stardist/stardist/README.md

 (either TensorFlow 1 or 2) by following the official instructions.
 For [GPU support](https://www.tensorflow.org/install/gpu), it is very important to install the specific versions of CUDA and cuDNN that are compatible with the respective version of TensorFlow.
+(If you need help and can use `conda`, take a look at [this](https://github.com/CSBDeep/CSBDeep/tree/master/extras#conda-environment).)

 2. *StarDist* can then be installed with `pip`: